socialplanning/opencore/opencore/export/export_readme.txt

   wiki_history/

     This folder contains full historical information about all the edits made to your wiki.
-The folder is a Bazaar repository, which is a system that tracks edits to files.
+The folder is a Bazaar repository.
+Bazaar is a Version Control System that tracks edits to files.
 To learn more about how to use a Bazaar repository (either to access historical information about edits, or to make new changes) visit http://bazaar.canonical.com/